Accreditations and Memberships

 - National Association of Schools of Music.

 - National Council for Accreditation of Teacher Education - Indiana Professional Standards Board.

-- Seeking accreditation by the Association of Collegiate Business Schools and Programs.
+- Seeking accreditation by the Accreditation Council for Business Schools and Programs.

 - Accredited by the EAC Accreditation Commission of ABET for Computer Engineering and Engineering Physics.